-In June 2009, the FASB issued SFAS No. 167, "Amendments to FASB Interpretation No. 46(R)" ("SFAS 167"), which changes the consolidation guidance applicable to a variable interest entity ("VIE").
-It also amends the guidance governing the determination of whether an enterprise is the primary beneficiary of a VIE, and is therefore required to consolidate a VIE, by requiring a qualitative analysis rather than a quantitative analysis.
+In June 2009, the FASB changed the consolidation guidance applicable to a variable interest entity ("VIE").
+The FASB also amended the guidance governing the determination of whether an enterprise is the primary beneficiary of a VIE, and is therefore required to consolidate a VIE, by requiring a qualitative analysis rather than a quantitative analysis.
 The qualitative analysis will include, among other things, consideration of who has the power to direct the activities of the entity that most significantly impact the entity's economic performance and who has the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
-This standard also requires continuous reassessments of whether an enterprise is the primary beneficiary of a VIE only when specific events had occurred.
-Qualifying Special Purpose Entities ("QSPEs"), which were previously exempt from the application of this standard, will be subject to the provisions of this standard when it becomes effective.
-SFAS 167 also requires enhanced disclosures about an enterprise's involvement with a VIE.
-SFAS 167 will be effective for the first annual reporting periods that begin after November 15, 2009 and we will adopt it in the first quarter of fiscal 2010.
-We do not expect the adoption of SFAS 167 to have a material effect on our consolidated results of operations and financial condition.
+This standard also requires continuous reassessments of whether an enterprise is the primary beneficiary of a VIE.
+Previously, the FASB required reconsideration of whether an enterprise was the primary beneficiary of a VIE only when specific events had occurred.
+Qualifying Special Purpose Entities, which were previously exempt from the application of this standard, will be subject to the provisions of this standard when it becomes effective.
+The FASB also requires enhanced disclosures about an enterprise's involvement with a VIE.
+The new consolidation guidance regarding a VIE will be effective for the first annual reporting periods that begin after November 15, 2009 and will be adopted by the Company in the first quarter of fiscal 2010.
+We do not expect the adoption of the new guidance regarding the consolidation of a VIE to have a material effect on our consolidated results of operations and financial condition.